If you're in town then come and visit us at:

 St. George and the Dragon

-and hinged frame.
-Although it looks at first glance like a pendant, it
+enameled and hinged frame.
+Although it looks at first glance like a

-is really too heavy for that and the fitting at the top has such a tiny
+pendant, it is really too heavy for that and the fitting at the top has

-hole for a bail that I wonder if anything is fine enough to pass through
+such a tiny hole for a bail that I doubt that any chain is fine enough to pass through

 it.

-I am at a loss to decide what this was used for… is it jewelry or an ornament of
+I am not sure what this was used for, if it is jewelry or an ornament of

 a bit like part of the insignia of the